lbguilherme/crystal-js/README.md

 five = Test.add(2, 3) # Returns 5.
 ```

 JavaScript methods are always defined in a class or module that includes `JS::ExpandMethods`.
 Their body must be a single string literal that interpolates values.
 The string is raw JavaScript code that will be used as is, and the interpolations are placeholders to receive values from Crystal land.
 The bridging managed by this library handles converting the values to the appropriate type based on the annotations.
 Splat arguments are supported.
-The following types are supported:

-- `Int`, they become `number` on JavaScript land.
-- `String`, they are converted to `string`.
-Only proper UTF-8 is supported.
-- `Bool`, they become `boolean`.
-- `Enumerable(T)`, such as `Array`, `Tuple`, `Hash`, etc. They are converted to an array of `T`'s conversion.

-The return type restriction is used to convert the JavaScript return value to the corresponding Crystal type.
-Only `Int`, `String`, and `Bool` are supported for now.

 Unions are not supported yet.